Polyfrost/OneConfig-Documentation/README.md

 Welcome!

-Here you can find how to create Minecraft mods with OneConfig, create configurations for your mods that automatically save and can be edited from the OneConfig GUI, create commands and your own GUI using [oneuiscreen.md](gui/oneuiscreen.md "mention") and much, much more!
+Here you can find how to create Minecraft mods with OneConfig, create configurations for your mods that automatically saved and can be edited from the OneConfig GUI, create commands and your own GUI using [oneuiscreen.md](gui/oneuiscreen.md "mention") and much, much more!

 If you are brand new to Minecraft modding, then you have come to the right place!
 Minecraft modding can be very scary at first, especially with the lack of good documentation on the web in some places - especially older versions.
 Make sure to check out [getting-started-with-modding.md](basics/getting-started-with-modding.md "mention") to get started!